‘Mark Twain once famously said:

 there was but one solitary thing about the past worth remembering, and that was the fact that it is past and can’t be restored.

-Well, over recent years, The British Library, working with Microsoft has embarked on an ambitious programme to digitise its collection of 19th century books.
+Now, and over recent years, The British Library, working with Microsoft, has embarked on an ambitious programme to digitise its collection of 19th century books.

-I share two examples of vintage books in the Britsh Library.
+These two vintage books are now in the Britsh Library.